Japanese conjugation: Derivative verb bases

 The ren'yōkei base also underwent various euphonic changes specific to the perfective and conjunctive (te) forms for certain verb stems, giving rise to the onbinkei or euphonic base.
 In the onbinkei base, the inflectional suffixes for godan verbs vary according to the last kana of the verb's ren'yōkei base.

+The bases of suru

+Unlike most verbs, suru and its derived compounds exhibit strong irregularity in their verb bases.
+In some cases, some variants are preferred over the others, and such preferences vary among speakers.
+Roughly speaking, there are three major groups that behave similarly: